teochenglim/docker-php-dev/readme.md

 ### Additional Notes

-Nginx serves files from the ./src/ directory.
+- Nginx serves files from the `./src/` directory.
-Customize PHP configuration in ./php/php.ini.
+- Customize PHP configuration in `./php/php.ini`.
-Adjust Nginx configuration in the ./nginx-config directory. mysql-init script in the ./mysq-init directory. mysql data script in the ./mysql_data directory. build custome php-fpm in the ./Dockerfile
+- Adjust Nginx configuration in the `./nginx-config` directory.
+- MySQL initialization script is located in the `./mysql-init` directory.
+- MySQL data scripts are stored in the `./mysql_data` directory.
+- Build custom PHP-FPM using the `./Dockerfile`.